FFZG-NLP-2024/TripAdvisor-Sentiment/reports/1_report.md

    - **Random Sampling**: A total of 50 restaurants are randomly selected, with the selection process accounting for the distribution of restaurants by country.
    - **Output**: The selected restaurants, along with their countries, are saved to a new text file (`selected_restaurants.txt`).

 4. **Assigning Restaurants to Group Members**: To ensure an organized approach to data verification, each of the five group members is assigned a unique set of 10 restaurants from the `selected_restaurants.txt` file.
-A Python script (`3_assign_restaurants.py`) performs this assignment as follows:
+A Python script (`4_assign_annotator.py`) performs this assignment as follows:
    - **Data Loading**: It reads the list of selected restaurants.
-   - **Random Assignment**: The script shuffles the list and assigns 10 unique restaurants to each group member.
+   - **Random Assignment**: The script shuffles the list and assigns 10 unique restaurants to each placeholder (`Person_1` through `Person_5`).
+   - **Alphabetical Assignment of Members**: Finally, group members were assigned to each placeholder (`Person_1`, `Person_2`, etc.) according to the alphabetical order of their last names—the first surname alphabetically was assigned to `Person_1`, the second to `Person_2`, and so on.
    - **Output**: The assignments for each group member are saved to a file (`assigned_restaurants.txt`), providing each person with their list of restaurants to verify.

-5. **Getting Reviews**: After the assignment, each group member will manually verify the presence of their assigned restaurants on TripAdvisor, ensuring the reliability of our dataset before proceeding to the next phase.
+5. **Getting Reviews**: After assignment, each group member manually verifies the presence of their assigned restaurants on TripAdvisor to ensure our dataset's reliability.
+We anticipated most restaurants would be listed on TripAdvisor and have a sufficient number of English-language reviews, which was our criterium for review selection.
+However, during verification, we encountered some issues.
+Although most restaurants were present on TripAdvisor, some either had no reviews or fewer than 25 English-language reviews, which is the maximum allowed by the free version of our Chromium extension.
+Despite these limitations, we decided to keep these restaurants in our list and proceed with the available reviews.
+If the number of reviews proves insufficient in the next phase, we will either add reviews manually or consider alternative solutions.

+Since our group consists of five members, it was essential to distribute the review data among us.
+To facilitate this, we used the 5_assign_reviews.py script to allocate reviews to each member.
+This script organizes the reviews into person-specific files in the src/data/reviews folder, ensuring that each team member has a distinct subset of reviews to work with.
+Once this phase is complete, these individual review files will be merged into a single, comprehensive file in the main data folder, making it easier to proceed with annotation.

 ## Review Processing